-This unusual goldenrod has upright spikes of white flowers with yellow stamens clustered along the stem from July through October(hence the 'bicolor' name), simple leaves decrease in size up the stem, a plant of dry open woods, salt tolerant, terrific source of pollen & nectar for pollinators, butterflies, & beneficial insects.
+This unusual goldenrod has upright spikes of white flowers with yellow stamens clustered along the stem from July through October(hence the 'bicolor' name), simple leaves decrease in size up the stem, a plant of dry open woods, salt tolerant, terrific source of pollen and nectar for pollinators, butterflies, and beneficial insects.

 Native Range: PEI to s.
 ON & WI, south to LA & the mountains of GA

 Germination - Easy: Cold Stratify 8 weeks, surface sow.

 *We normally carry this item but are temporarily sold out.
 We expect to have it available again as soon as our plants in production reach sufficient size/maturity or we harvest more seed.
 In some cases, plants may be recovering from caterpillar damage (Monarchs love our Milkweed), wind or hail damage, rampaging woodchucks, downed trees, or other natural issues.
 We are constantly updating our web site so please check back again.Review or Finalize Your Order